De Gaulle (2026 film): Filming

+Filming on the first chapter took place in the summer of 2023 with Pierre Cottereau and Giora Bejach as cinematographers.
+It began with the shoot taking place in Paris.
 Filming locations included Place du Panthéon and Gare de l'Est and around the Hôtel de Ville station in July and August 2023, and Le Marais area of Paris in September 2023.
-Filming also took place in Normandy and Morocco.